zapabug/ZapSliggers/solutions.md

         *   Apply the calculated `netForce` using `Body.applyForce`.

 3.  **Refine and Tune Gas Giant Forces:**
-    *   **Test:** Use Practice/Sandbox mode with Gas Giants enabled.
+    *   **Test:** Use Practice/Sandbox mode with Sligger planets enabled.
     *   **Tune Repulsion Strength:** Adjust the multiplier (e.g., the `3` in `3 * baseGravityMagnitude`) until the repulsion feels appropriately strong.
 Consider making this multiplier a constant in `gameSettings.ts` (e.g., `GAS_GIANT_REPULSION_FACTOR`).
     *   **Tune Repulsion Range:** If a maximum absolute range for repulsion is desired beyond just being inside the `coreRadius`, define it in settings and add the check to the logic in Step 2.
     *   **Verify "No AoE Damage":** Confirm that projectiles hitting the `planet_gas_outer` body are simply removed (as implemented in the updated `handleCollisions`) and don't trigger damage or scoring unless that's desired later.

-4.  **Final Testing:** Test interactions with both standard planets and Gas Giants together.
-Ensure projectiles behave predictably and the desired slingshot/repulsion effects occur with Gas Giants.
+4.  **Final Testing:** Test interactions with both standard planets and Sligger planets together.
+Ensure projectiles behave predictably and the desired slingshot/repulsion effects occur with Sligger planets.

 **Note on AoE:** The term "AoE" usually refers to area-of-effect *damage*.
 Gravity and repulsion are inherently area-of-effect *forces*.
 The plan assumes you meant no damage on collision, which the current collision handler ensures.